kyle-litton/RedditFy/README.md

 I plan on replicating this for other music subreddits.

 I am going to see how adding albums works.
 I may change it so only singles get added.

+By no means to I expect anything, however some people on Reddit asked me how to they could support me.
+If you really want to you can support me [HERE](paypal.me/jkl1999).
+I am a college student so anything is amazing, but really nothing is expected.